Fiserv/developer-studio-support/docs/api-glossary.md

 API parameter is an option that can be passed with the endpoint to influence the response.

 ## Sandbox
-An environment testers can use to mimic the characteristics of the production environment and create responses.
+An environment testers can use to mimic the characteristics of the production environment and create responses..